Welcome to the Providence Commemoration Lab

 Past Events

-Saturday, June 21, 11am - 1pm, FKA Columbus Square (24 Reservoir Ave.) - Reconciliatino and the Providence Commemoration Lab
+Saturday, June 21, 11am - 1pm, FKA Columbus Square (24 Reservoir Ave.) - Reconciliation and the Providence Commemoration Lab

 PCL and the Roger Williams University Co-Lab came together on Saturday, June 21 at 11am – 12:30pm for Reconciliation & The Providence Commemoration Lab, a site visit at the former Columbus Square (24 Reservoir Ave).
 Participants engaged in a conversation with the artistic team and writer at the site to learn about how they are addressing issues of public memory and spatial reclamation in the city as they prepare for a public exhibition scheduled for later in July.
 This event was free and open to the public, and was supported by the PCL and SHAE Dean’s Office at Roger Williams University.
 To learn more, go here.